Account security and protecting your personal information

 password and safety questions while avoiding potential lost or stolen paper statements.
 To go paperless with CFNA,

-log in and select the Go Paperless option.
+and select the Go Paperless option.

 Benefits of paperless banking